Over its 40+ year history, OPIC has demonstrated its ability to respond to market

 To respond to this demand, OPIC launched the Innovative Financial Intermediaries Program (IFIP) in

 November 2013.
-IFIP is a $500 million pilot program to support smaller-scale financial intermediaries/vehicles
+IFIP is a $500 million program to support smaller-scale financial intermediaries/vehicles

 investing in enterprises in OPIC-eligible countries, with a specific focus on impact and innovation.
 IFIP has

-enabled OPIC to pilot a new process to consider these unique, smaller structures and respond more effectively to them
+enabled OPIC to develop a process to consider these unique, smaller structures and respond more effectively to them

 while leveraging the expertise and best practices within the Agency’s Finance and Investment Funds departments.